Creating Real Value for Clients in a Digital Business Environment

 For instance, for an enhanced quality of client-oriented services to the Pension Fund clientele, a Key Performance Indicator would be increased percentage of incoming correspondence through mail and e-mail responded to within 15 business days.

-I have collaborated with ICC on many projects over the years and I continue to be astonished by the organization’s flexibility in providing creative solutions to very complex problems.
-I continued to be impressed with the development by the ICC of the UNJSPF Call Centre, the establishment of which had a profound impact on the Fund’s ability to better service its Client requests, as our valued stakeholders deserve.
-I congratulate the ICC on their overall performance and their ability to provide the UN common system with first-class computing solutions.
+I have collaborated with UNICC on many projects over the years and I continue to be astonished by the organization’s flexibility in providing creative solutions to very complex problems.
+I continued to be impressed with the development by the UNICC of the UNJSPF Call Centre, the establishment of which had a profound impact on the Fund’s ability to better service its Client requests, as our valued stakeholders deserve.
+I congratulate the UNICC on their overall performance and their ability to provide the UN common system with first-class computing solutions.
 Paul Dooley, Deputy Chief Executive Officer of the Fund.

 - Effective processing of Pension Fund benefit entitlements – Increased percentage of withdrawal settlements, retirement benefits and other benefits processed within 15 business days